bd-j/forcepho/docs/configuration.rst

      - band1_exp0.fits
      - band2_exp0.fits

-They must be in order by band.
+They must be in order by band, but otherwise the filenames are arbitrary.

 Output locations